AdityaMore7000/demo-repo/README.md

 # demo-repo
-Demo for learning Git and Github
+Demo for learning Git and Github.
+Some description